diogomatoschaves/fullstack-coding-challenge/backend/README.md

 ### Install Backend dependencies and run server

-In order to install the server dependencies as per `api-server/package.json`, run the following commands on your terminal:
+In order to install the server dependencies as per `requirements.txt`, run the following commands on your terminal:

 `cd backend` <br>
 `pip install -r requirements.txt`